Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Abstract

 \section{Abstract}

-Smart assistive technologies such as sensor-based footwear and walking aids offer promising opportunities to support rehabilitation through real-time feedback and patient-centered monitoring.
-However, most orthotic devices remain passive and lack integrated sensing or feedback functionalities, while existing research often focuses on isolated prototypes rather than cohesive, interactive systems.
-In this work, we present the design and implementation of a novel modular sensor system that combines a smart foot orthosis with an instrumented forearm crutch.
-The system integrates plantar pressure and motion sensing, vibrotactile feedback, and wireless communication via a smartphone application.
-We conducted an experimental user study with eight participants to validate the feasibility of the smart foot orthosis for mobile gait detection, explore the potential of haptic feedback for user interaction, and assess the usability of the accompanying mobile health application.
-Our work contributes to the field of smart assistive technology in rehabilitation and prevention by demonstrating a functional and comprehensive system.
-We further discuss system limitations, outline potential application scenarios, and provide recommendations for future development and clinical integration.
+{ Smart assistive technologies such as sensor-based footwear and walking aids offer promising opportunities {for} gait rehabilitation through real-time feedback and patient-centered monitoring. {While biofeedback applications show great potential, current research rarely explores integrated closed-loop systems with device- and modality-specific feedback.} In this work, we present {a modular sensor-based system combining a smart foot orthosis and an instrumented forearm crutch to deliver real-time vibrotactile biofeedback.} The system integrates plantar pressure and motion sensing, vibrotactile feedback, and wireless communication via a smartphone application.
+We conducted a user study with eight participants to validate {the system’s feasibility for mobile gait detection and app usability, and to evaluate different vibrotactile feedback types across the orthosis and forearm crutch.} {The results indicate that pattern-based vibrotactile feedback was rated as more useful and suitable for regular use than simple vibration alerts.
+Moreover, participants reported clear perceptual differences between feedback delivered via the orthosis and the forearm crutch, indicating device-dependent feedback perception.} {The findings highlight the relevance of feedback strategy design beyond hardware implementation and inform the development of user-centered haptic biofeedback systems.} }